 4. My mother and her mother before her had gall bladder surgeries in their 60’s.
-I am almost 68 and not showing any signs yet of gall bladder attacks.
+I am over 70 and not showing any signs yet of gall bladder attacks.
 YAY!!!
 Maybe I am staving off this experience with a rather low fat (except for chocolate) diet.

 So I eat there often because I love the atmosphere and the food.
 (Not having to pay a tip because I clean up after myself is also a small factor.)
 Since I love avocado, I get their chicken Cobb and avocado salad with an apple on the side often.
 Very healthy and tasty.
 I save the apples for later because of course I have to get a chocolate chip cookie.
 (So much for eating healthy!)
-So a salad almost everyday is healthy!
+So a salad almost every day is healthy!

 I have a lot more living to do before I get really old!!
 My parents and grandmothers all lived to be over 85.
 My aunt lived to 92.
 If I am going to live a quality life till then, I need to watch my P’s(Pizzas) and Q’s(Queso)!
 I want to be healthy enough to enjoy another 30 years at least!

-7. I have two grandsons whom I want to enjoy playing with and watching them grow up.
+7. I have two grandsons and a granddaughter whom I want to enjoy playing with and watching them grow up.
 I love my adult children and want to watch them age and follow their life paths.
 I have a lot of wisdom and love to share with them.

 Not to mention but some day I want to be remembered as a vibrant and loving woman.
 I want to be healthy!!
 I want to be able to get around on my own steam and go places and see things and have fun for a very much longer time.

 8. Since I am a single woman now and my sons live over 50 minutes away, I cook very little.
 I eat out as I mentioned earlier and I choose healthy TV dinners with low fat, low sugar and low salt and add canned veggies or frozen cooked chicken or beef to the dinner if they are lacking.